 In this era I obsess over TV on the Radio‘s Return to Cookie Mountain and it plays on repeat in my earbuds each night as I drift off to sleep.
 I am aswim in the painful void and dubious relief of being recently divorced.
-My vinyl fascination is sparking afresh but even as I begin accumulating all my favorite albums in this preferable format I lack equipment to play them.
-My dad generously trades me his now 34 year old reliable Pioneer Amp in return for a newer Sony to use in his garage setup.
+My vinyl fascination is sparkling afresh but even as I begin accumulating all my favorite albums in this preferable format I lack equipment to play them.
+My dad generously trades me his now 34 year old reliable Pioneer Amp in exchange for a newer Sony to use in his garage setup.
 I hook up uncle Pete’s Dual Turntable – graciously donated to my cause – and a pair of Mitsubishi floor speakers, carefully crimping the Dual’s power cord to minimize its hum.
 To celebrate my 30th, I throw a spinning party at my parents’ place, inviting friends and family from all eras and encouraging them to bring along an LP or two to play on the new/old frankensystem.
 We spin the afternoon and evening away joyfully, catching up and drinking wine.
 The album highlight of the evening for me is Massive Attack‘s Blue Lines.
 Around the middle of the evening my amazing sister gifts me 2 bottles of Bricco Asili Barbaresco from 1982.
 About 6 months from now I open one of them with a group of friends.
 I love the wine and consume it gleefully even as everyone else including my sister comment that it tastes like wet dirt.
 To this day Barbaresco remains the red wine closest to my heart.

 This time feels like … a newer track from TVOTR